munkhdorj-m/10th-Python-Review-3/README.md

 **Problem:**

-Input a number and check if it is a prime number.
+Input n numbers into a list, then calculate their average.

 **Example**

-    Input: 7
+    Input: [3, 5, 7]
-    Output: True
+    Output: 5.0

-    Input: 12
+    Input: [10, 20, 30, 40]
-    Output: False
+    Output: 25.0

-    Input: 1
+    Input: [1]
-    Output: False
+    Output: 1.0

 ---

-## Exercise 5
+## Exercise 5 (Optional)

 **Problem:**

-Print all perfect squares up to 500.
+Make a game where the program picks a random number between 1 and 20.
+The user keeps guessing until the correct number is guessed.

 **Example**

-    Output: 1 4 9 16 25 36 ...
-484
+    Program: I have chosen a number between 1 and 20.
+Guess it!
+    User: 10
+    Program: Too high!
+    User: 5
+    Program: Too low!
+    User: 7
+    Program: Correct!
+You guessed it in 3 tries.

 ---